 Flounder are nearly always on the bottom waiting for prey to swim or drift by.
 The carolina rig works well to get your bait on the bottom.
 You can also reel in slowly to drag the sinker through the sand and kick it up, this draws the attention of flounder and ensures more bites than just leaving your bait still and waiting for a bite.

 Best Artificial Lures

-Everyone has their own favorite lure for flounder.
-Let’s just say this outright, this is NOT a difficult fish to catch. you could probably drag a snuff can on a hook over the bottom and catch a flounder.
+Everyone has their own favorite lure for flounder fish.
+Let’s just say this outright, this is NOT a difficult fish to catch. you could probably drag a snuff can on a hook over the bottom and catch one of these fish.
 They are not hard to catch!
 They hook easily.
 They don’t fight that hard.
 They have a distinctive feel to them once hooked so you’ll know pretty quick if you have one.

 What also works well, but people scoff at is a bass worm.
 Not kidding.
 The worm skids along the bottom and kicks up dust, drawing attention to itself and flounder love worms too.
 (They’ll eat just about anything).

 Flounder Fish Laws in Florida (New in March 2021)